Delice782/mobile-app-dev-group-project/README.md

-# Mobile Application Development Group Project - Waste Justice
+# Waste Justice

+# WasteJustice

+A Flutter mobile app that connects plastic waste collectors with trusted aggregators for fair and transparent pricing — helping build a cleaner, more sustainable Ghana.